simonmoulds/lulcc/README.md

 ```
 # Data and functions

-The package includes two example datasets: one for Sibuyan Island in the Phillipines and one for the Plum Island Ecosystem Dataset in Massachusetts, United States.
+The package includes two example datasets: one for Sibuyan Island in the Phillipines and one for the Plum Island Ecosystem in Massachusetts, United States.
 Here we present a complete working example for the Plum Island Ecosystem dataset.

 ## Input maps
 Land use change modelling requires a large amount of input data.
 The most important input is at least one map of observed land use.
 In lulccR, this data is represented by the `ObservedMaps` class: